johnnytemp/vscode-quick-replace-in-selection/README.md

 This extension contributes the following settings:

-- `quick-replace.rules`: define the rules to be used by the command `Quick Replace In Selection (Use Rule)...`
+- `quickReplaceInSelection.rules`: define the rules to be used by the command `Quick Replace In Selection (Use Rule)...`

     E.g. to define a rule which replaces newlines to `\n`, to this in your settings file:

     ```
-    "quick-replace.rules": {
+    "quickReplaceInSelection.rules": {
         "Test Rule's Name": {
             "find": ["\n"],
             "replace": ["\\n"]